extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 IP Fabric configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This DC IP Fabric automation suite has a default set of configuration parameters defined for an
+This DC IP Fabric Automation Suite has a default set of configuration parameters defined for an
 IP Fabric.
-The default set of configuration paramter values are fixed and cannot be changed by
+The default set of configuration parameter values are fixed and cannot be changed by
 users.
 Some of the parameters have been changed in v1.1 of the automation suite based on
 `IP Fabric Validated Design <http://www.brocade.com/content/html/en/brocade-validated-design/brocade-ip-fabric-bvd/GUID-35138986-3BBA-4BD0-94B4-AFABB2E01D77-homepage.html>`_
 recommendations.
 In addition some new parameters have also been added in v1.1.
 You can display the
 values of the parameters using the ``bwc dcf fabric config show`` CLI command.
 The table below
-shows the comparison for both DC IP Fabric automation suite v1.0 and v1.1 values with the display
+shows the comparison for both DC IP Fabric Automation Suite v1.0 and v1.1 values with the display
 showing only one version.

 .. code:: shell